opensearch-project/data-prepper/TRIAGING.md

 Meetings are 30 minutes and structured as follows:

 1. Initial Gathering: As we gather, feel free to turn on video and engage in informal and open-to-all conversation.
-A volunteer Data Prepper maintainer will share the [Data Prepper Tracking Board](https://github.com/orgs/opensearch-project/projects/82/) and proceed.
+A volunteer OpenSearch Data Prepper maintainer will share the [Data Prepper Tracking Board](https://github.com/orgs/opensearch-project/projects/82/) and proceed.
 2. Announcements: We will make any announcements at the beginning, if necessary.
-3. Untriaged issues: We will review all untriaged [issues](https://github.com/orgs/opensearch-project/projects/82/views/6) for the Data Prepper repository.
+3. Untriaged issues: We will review all untriaged [issues](https://github.com/orgs/opensearch-project/projects/82/views/6) for the OpenSearch Data Prepper repository.
 If you have an item here, you may spend a few minutes to explain your request.
 4. Member Requests: Opportunity for any meeting member to ask for consideration of an issue or pull request.
 5. Release review: If time permits, and we find it necessary, we will review [items for the current release](https://github.com/orgs/opensearch-project/projects/82/views/14).
 6. Follow-up issues: If time permits, we will review the [follow up items](https://github.com/orgs/opensearch-project/projects/82/views/18).